 Income generated by playing in the FA Premier League

-The football clubs which are able to ply their trade in the Football Association Premier League in England are able to gain huge amounts of income simply by being part of the league.
+The football clubs which ply their trade in the Football Association Premier League in England are able to gain huge amounts of income simply by being part of that league.

 Parachute payments for relegated clubs